-- MMPI-2: List standard scores for validity and clinical scales using the numbers for the scales, not the names; Talk about the elevations only and code-types, where applicable.
-Discuss elevations for the content scales, supplementary scales in separate paragraphs.
-In the final paragraph, support your working hypotheses with some of the critical items. - PAI: List the standard scores for validity and clinical scales in table format.
+- MMPI-2: List standard scores for validity and clinical scales using the numbers for the scales, not the names; Follow the MMPI-2 Interpretive guide. - PAI: List the standard scores for validity and clinical scales in table format.
 Discuss elevations only. - Other Instruments: List score and briefly describe the client's level of scores.
 If doing the WIAT-III, complete as done in previous assignments. - Integration and Interpretation - Recommendations